navcoin/NavHub/content/news/2018-11-09-community-fund-locked-in.md

 After this activation block, nodes running 4.3.x have an increasing risk of ending up on a fork from the main chain, and forking will become unavoidable when the first payment request is processed.

-So if you haven’t upgraded already, why not do it now with [this link to latest NavCoin wallets](https://navcoin.org/en/wallets/).
+So if you haven’t upgraded already, why not do it now with [this link to the latest NavCoin wallets](https://navcoin.org/en/wallets/).

 ### What’s changing?